-Table 1: Rate-Setting Overview - Elements of the Three Methods1 able 1.
-I ale-selling .
-Overview - Elements or the Three Method 4 th Generation IR Custom IR Annual IR Index Setting Setting of Rates "Going in" Rates Determined in single forward test-year cost of service review Determined in multi- year application review No cost of service review, existing rates adjusted by the Annual Adjustment Mechanism Form Price Cap Index Custom Index Price Cap Index Coverage Comprehensive (i.e., Capital and OM&A) - Inflation Composite Index Distributor-specific rate trend for the plan term to be determined by the Board, informed by: (1) the distributor's forecasts (revenue and costs, inflation, Composite Index Annual Adjustment Mechanism Productivity Peer Group X-factors comprised of: (1) Industry TFP growth potential; and (2) a stretch factor Based on 4 th Generation IR X-factors Role of Benchmarking To assess reasonableness of distributor cost forecasts and to assign stretch factor productivity); (2) the Board's inflation and productivity analyses; and (3) benchmarking to assess the reasonableness of the distributor's forecasts n/a Sharing of Benefits Productivity factor Stretch factor Case-by-case Highest 4 th Generation IR stretch factor Term 5 years (rebasing plus 4 years).
+Table 1: Rate-Setting Overview - Elements of the Three Methods

+Price Cap IR Custom IR Annual IR Index Setting of Rates "Going in" Rates Determined in single forward test-year cost of service review Determined in multi- year application review No cost of service review, existing rates adjusted by the Annual Adjustment Mechanism Form Price Cap Index Custom Index Price Cap Index Coverage Comprehensive (i.e., Capital and OM&A) Inflation Composite Index Distributor-specific rate trend for the plan term to be determined by the Board, informed by: (1) the distributor's forecasts (revenue and costs, inflation, Composite Index Annual Adjustment Mechanism Productivity Peer Group X-factors comprised of: (1) Industry TFP growth potential; and (2) a stretch factor Based on 4 th Generation IR X-factors Role of Benchmarking To assess reasonableness of distributor cost forecasts and to assign stretch factor productivity); (2) the Board's inflation and productivity analyses; and (3) benchmarking to assess the reasonableness of the distributor's forecasts n/a Sharing of Benefits Productivity factor Stretch factor Case-by-case Highest 4 th Generation IR stretch factor Term 5 years (rebasing plus 4 years).
 Minimum term of 5 years.
 No fixed term.
 Incremental Capital Module On application N/A N/A Treatment of Unforeseen Events The Board's policies in relation to the treatment of unforeseen events, as set out in its July 14, 2008 EB-2007-0673 Report of the Board on 3 rd Generation Incentive Regulation for Ontario's Electricity Distributors, will continue under all three menu options.
-Deferral and Variance Status quo Status quo, plus as needed to track capital spending against plan Disposition limited to Group 1 Separate application for Group 2 Performance Reporting and Monitoring A regulatory review may be initiated if a distributor's annual reports show performance outside of the ±300 basis points earnings dead band or if performance erodes to unacceptable levels.
+Deferral and Variance Status quo Status quo, plus as needed to track capital spending against plan Disposition limited to Group 1 Separate application for Group 2 Performance Reporting and Monitoring pe initiated if a distributor's e ±300 basis points earning acceptable levels.